TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/Mod/Index.rst

 Wizards (mod.wizards)
 """""""""""""""""""""

-The configuration for wizards was introduced in TYPO3 4.3.
 Wizards make it possible to customize the new record wizard or the new content element wizard, for example.

 .. _pagewebrecordwizard: